 Alexa wants to rule your home with new smart hub functions

-It's louder and bassier than the standard Echo, particularly useful for music.
+It's louder and bassier than the standard Echo, which is particularly useful for music.
 Does it sound as good as the Sonos One?
 No. But like Amazon’s other Echo gadgets, its price is competitive.
-It costs $149.99 (£139.99) with a Philips Hue bulb included to kick-start your smart home future.
+It costs $149.99 (£139.99) with a Philips Hue bulb included to kickstart your smart home future.

 Like other smart home systems, Amazon Alexa is a work in progress.
 However, it’s easy to recommend the Amazon Echo Plus.
 It’s a convenient one-stop solution for both audio, smart assistant functions and Internet of Things controls, with Alexa still going strong as the most feature-rich voice assistant.

-But the strength of the Echo range, especially at the lower price tiers, still makes these top-of-the-line models a harder sell.
-The Echo Dot has comparable smarts for a fraction of the price, it just doesn't sound as good.
+But the strength of the Echo range, especially at the lower price tiers, still makes these top-of-the-line models a harder sell: the Echo Dot has comparable smarts for a fraction of the price, for example, it just doesn't sound as good.
 Likewise, the built-in smart hub is a great addition, but isn’t yet feature-complete, meaning committed smart home users may not want to make the jump just yet.

 In short, if you’re looking to enter the world of the connected home, the Echo Plus is a great place to start.
 Just be aware that more economical options may, for the time being at least, suit your needs just as well.